-As small as the country might be, The Netherlands is one of the top 5 producers of food in the world.
+As small as the country might be, The Netherlands is one of the top 5 producers of food in the world, and the second largest agricultural exporter after USA.
 The reason is that since long, the Netherlands has had focus on technology driven farming, trying to optimize the production facilities available.
 There is an increased focus on the use of technology in the Dutch agricultural industry that provides opportunities for Finnish tech companies specialized in the smart farming domain.
 Due to mergers, economies of scale and funded discontinuation, the farming landscape will evolve and decrease in number of participants, but grow in number of output.
 For example, the number of cattle farmers will decrease from 17.000 to 12.000 by 2020.

 Initiatives to increase the sustainability of the Dutch farming are supported by for example supermarkets to ensure investments along the whole value chain.